gaumarjos/Spotiripper/README.md

 The first line makes sure you do not get the `UnicodeEncodeError` because the terminal cannot display some accented character or the sound bar.
 The other two are described below in "External dependencies"

+## Usage GUI

+Not recommended, but it's there.

 ## External dependencies

 ### Spotify

 It is better to use a paid account to get rid of ads that otherwise might be recorded.

+Make sure "autoplay" is deactivated in the Settings.
+Otherwise, another random song is played after the one requested and it might end up being recorded.

 To download tracks (or a list or tracks) nothing more is necessary.